kilpatty/docker-craft/README.md

     $ cd newProject
     $ git clone https://github.com/Skilgarriff/docker-craft

+Open up the 'docker-compose.yml' file and enter in a username and password for the mysql environment variables.

+Open up /vendors/craft/db.php and change the 'database', 'user', 'password' variables to those you created in the last step.

 ##Usage
 In order to use this project, you must have Docker, Docker-compose, and Docker-Machine installed.
 This can be done using the [Docker Toolbox](https://www.docker.com/docker-toolbox).
-To see my full set up, see my tutorial [here](http://www.seankilgarriff.com/blog/docker).
+There are more tools that help ease the use of this project, as well as make it more effective.
+To see a full setup visit [here](http://www.seankilgarriff.com/blog/docker).

 To use this boilerplate, first build the docker containers from inside the directory of the project.